jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 You installed _Express.js_, configured _ES Modules_ in the Node environment, and tested your environment to ensure everything was set up correctly.

-Now that our development environment is set up, in the next article we will begin building our first web server with Express.js and Node.
+Now that our development environment is set up, in the next article we'll begin building our first web server with Express.js and Node.

 Thanks for following along and I'll see you in the next one!